-Remember to check out our updated guide to the leading testosterone booster supplements on the market right now via the link shown below.
+Remember to check out our updated guide to our pick of the leading five supplements on the market right now via the link shown below.

 Remember that these kinds of supplements are designed to support a healthy lifestyle – not replace one.

-You should always make sure that you’re training hard and eating right before considering adding a testosterone booster to your daily regimen.
+You should always make sure that you’re training hard and eating right before considering adding any kind of supplement to your daily regimen.

-That said, if you are already training hard and sticking to a good nutrition plan, then top-quality testosterone booster can indeed make a big difference to your results both inside and outside of the gym.
+That said, if you are already training hard and sticking to a good nutrition plan, then top-quality supplement can indeed make a big difference and help to support your goals.

 That brings us to the end of our Prime Test review.

 Overall, we were disappointed by this supplement, which promised much.
-It’s a shame that it uses a proprietary blend, and it’s also missing many of the best testosterone boosting supplements around right now.
+It’s a shame that it uses a proprietary blend, and it’s also missing many of our favorite ingredients around right now.

-To summarize, there are some far better products on the market right now.
+To summarize, we think that there are some far better products on the market right now.

 MORE: The latest football news